Submissions are closed.

 What we’re looking for

-We welcome a range of science fiction and speculative short stories, from micro fictions to 5000 word pieces.
-This is not a hard limit, but use your best judgement when it comes to sending something longer than that.
+We welcome a range of science fiction and speculative short stories, from micro fictions to 3000 word pieces.
+This is not a hard limit, but we won't consider pieces which are much longer.

 There are many definitions of science fiction but please note, we're not looking for paranormal, supernatural or fantasy stories.

 We accept multiple submissions of micro and flash fictions totalling less than 3000 words.
 For longer texts, please only send the one that’s most relevant to the theme.

 We understand that authors sometimes send the same story to multiple outlets simultaneously but insist that you send withdrawal requests to the concerned parties if your piece is accepted.